abinash108/hackathon/README.md

 ###  It is an AI powerd which can easly manage your database
 ###  User can manage his data by using a single prompt
 ###  User can  add new datas, edit the data, manage the data, delete the data , etc easly
-### User friendly UI designe helps odes in thfor easly interaction
+### User friendly UI designe helps odes in therefore easly interaction
-### Different modes in the application will helps the temperature level of the
+### Different modes in the application will helps the temperature level of the AI tool
+### Can be deployable on anywhere on server(EC2,etc) depending on the scalability of build production required.
 This README provides an overview of our product features and its business model and scalability!

 ## Business Model